muntasirhssn/muntasirhssn.github.io/index.md

 ## Multi-Agent Healthcare Data Analyst

-#### A privacy-aware agentic AI web application for first-pass healthcare data analysis and reporting.
+#### A deployed, privacy-aware agentic AI web application for first-pass healthcare data analysis and reporting.

-This project is a deployed multi-agent healthcare analytics web application that converts clean healthcare or clinical-style datasets into structured first-pass analysis reports.
-The system orchestrates specialised agents for analysis planning, code generation, controlled code execution and report writing, helping move from dataset understanding to statistical summaries, visual exploration and narrative insights in a single workflow.
+This project is a multi-agent healthcare analytics web application designed to help healthcare teams convert their healthcare datasets into structured first-pass analysis reports.
+The system orchestrates specialised agents for analysis planning, code generation, controlled code execution and report writing, enabling automated data profiling, statistical summaries, visual exploration and narrative insight generation in a single workflow.

 Designed as an assistive tool for healthcare analytics teams, the application helps accelerate early-stage data investigation by reducing repetitive analytical groundwork, improving reporting consistency and giving analysts, data scientists, clinicians or decision-makers a structured report to review, validate and extend.
+The project demonstrates practical experience in deployed agentic AI, multi-agent workflow design, Docker-based deployment and healthcare-oriented analytical decision support.

-The project also explores privacy-aware design considerations and the practical use of open-weight language models, making it relevant to healthcare environments where data control, secure handling and reproducible analysis are important.
+The project also explores privacy-aware design considerations and the practical use of open-weight language models such as GLM 5.2.
+This creates a pathway for organisations to adapt the solution for controlled infrastructure, where data control, secure deployment, reproducible analysis and reduced reliance on external closed-model APIs are important.

+The application was tested using public healthcare datasets to validate the workflow and reporting capability.

+Try the deployed app: [Launch Multi-Agent Healthcare Data Analyst](https://agentic-data-analyst-production-cb1d.up.railway.app)

 **Try the deployed app:**